-- You may be eligible for an extra \$300/month rent subsidy or Section 8 from ACS if it will prevent your children from going into or staying in foster care OR if you were discharged from care to independent living and are 18-21 years old. - You may also be eligible for NYCHA, Section 8, or other rent subsidies if you have a child in foster care who could come home to you if you had an apartment.
+- You may be eligible for an extra \$300/month rent subsidy or Section 8 from ACS if it will prevent your children from going into or staying in foster care OR if you were discharged from care to independent living and are 18-21 years old.
+Talk to your ACS caseworker. - You may also be eligible for public housing, Section 8, or other rent subsidies if you have a child in foster care who could come home to you if you had an apartment.